-Now, “automation” is a broad term that encompasses various solutions, including RPA.
+Now, “automation” is a broad term encompassing various solutions, including RPA.
 But what is RPA exactly?

 The name—Robotic Process Automation—says it all: it’s a bot-based automation solution customized to perform individual workflows.

 Pre-programmed RPA algorithms are perfect for repetitive, time-consuming, and data-heavy processes.
-Once implemented, they can run these tedious tasks with precision and without stops, allowing human employees to focus on tasks that require creativity or expertise.
+Once implemented, they can run these tedious tasks precisely and without stops, allowing human employees to focus on tasks requiring creativity or expertise.

 Customers are now more conscious and demanding than ever, so ensuring exceptional shopping experience and support should be one of your top priorities.
 RPA makes it possible by optimizing a range of customer-oriented processes:

 - Order tracking and status updates — Following the order at every stage of its journey from your warehouse to the customer’s threshold have become the standard.
 On a larger scale, giving every customer this degree of visibility can become difficult or impossible if you manually do that.
 Bots can handle delivery status updates, sharing the current progress with your customers in near real-time.

 - Automated support — Nothing can replace the human touch in customer service, right?
 If the query’s answer is short and easy, an RPA chat or voice bot can do the job just fine.
 In addition, handling common, simple support cases such as questions about refund policy or delivery methods over to bots will spare your customers the wait and your human agents the hassle.